Moohan/HomeAssistant-OctopusEnergy/_docs/faq.md

 Please follow the [guide](./setup/energy_dashboard.md#previous-day-consumption) for instructions on how to add these separate sensors to the energy dashboard.

-You should not have this issue for current consumption sensors, as they are updated in realtime.
+You should not have this issue for current consumption sensors, as they are updated in real-time.

-## Why are the names of the entities so long, and can you change them to be shorted?
+## Why are the names of the entities so long, and can you change them to be shorter?

-The names and ids of the entities are long to avoid clashes with both other integrations and with other meters that might be associated with your account.
-However you are free to update the names and/or ids to something more concise for you as per the [Home Assistant docs](https://www.home-assistant.io/docs/configuration/customizing-devices/#changing-the-entity-id).
+The names and IDs of the entities are long to avoid clashes with both other integrations and with other meters that might be associated with your account.
+However, you are free to update the names and/or IDs to something more concise for you as per the [Home Assistant docs](https://www.home-assistant.io/docs/configuration/customizing-devices/#changing-the-entity-id).

 ## I am getting warnings about entities taking too long to update.
 Is this normal?

-If you receiving warnings along the lines of
+If you receive warnings along the lines of

 > Update of sensor.octopus_energy_xxx is taking over x seconds

 > Updating octopus_energy sensor took longer than the scheduled update interval

 then yes, this is expected.
-This is a default warning built into Home Assistant, however with this integration it's perfectly valid for you to receive this when the sensors attempt to update the data.
-This is for a number of reasons
+This is a default warning built into Home Assistant, however, with this integration, it's perfectly valid for you to receive this when the sensors attempt to update the data.
+This is for several reasons

 1. Your internet connection is slow
 2. Octopus Energy APIs are slow to respond, or having issues.